surebabu2007/blackwood-chat-app/README.md

 - Character designs based on the Blackwood Manor murder mystery
 - UI inspiration from modern chat applications
-- AI integration powered by Claude Sonnet 4
+- AI integration powered by Google Gemini
 - Built with Next.js and React ecosystem